ciramconsulting/esreal-public-vurl-api/README.md

 EsReal Protocol developed by Ciram Consulting BV EsReal Protocol Open Source for EsReal ORG

+This Protcol is used in products for EsReal BV created by Ciram Consulting BV

 EsReal vURLs are **Verified URLs**: cryptographically protected links that point to structured, verifiable data.